anankitsharma/twit_downloader/instructions/app_todo_list.md

 # App Development To-Do List

 ## Phase 1 – Stability & Core Fixes
-- Fix existing errors and crashes.
-- Improve overall error handling (no repeating error messages).

 - Ensure video downloads are retained (persist in app storage).
-- If a video is already downloaded, show **“Already Downloaded”** instead of re-downloading.
-- Retain downloads on homepage until user explicitly clears them or closes the app (don’t vanish on tab switch).
-- Optimize tab bar (fix middle button issue).

 ## Phase 2 – UI/UX Enhancements
-- Improve overall UI look and feel.
-- Update **settings screen** with a more premium design.
 - Improve **media player design**.
+  - try to make the topbar of media player transparent
+- Downloading placeholder (on hometab screen)
+ -  make the colors sync with the splash screen colors
-- Adjust downloading placeholder UI:
+- Downloading placeholder (on download tab),
-- Add **splash screen**.
-  - Show smaller tiles in downloads screen.
-  - Keep larger tiles on homepage.
-  - Keep it in **tiles view** (no full view popup).
-- Improve **input field style**.
+  - make the colors sync
+  - make the items view tiles by deafult instead of big view, the small view should be there

 ## Phase 3 – New Features